benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 # Cancer-Cell-Response-Model-Cold-Drug-
 Code and required data sets to run cancer-cell response model.

-Achieves a Pearson correlation of 0.569 in a cold drug environment.
+Achieves a mean Pearson correlation of 0.569 in a cold drug environment across a 5-fold cv.

 See 'Scripts' branch for code. \
 See 'Raw data sets' branch for raw data used to get model features and run the model. \